-During the third quarter of 2022, I expect the following activity in CST II:
+During the fourth quarter of 2022, I expect the following activity in CST II:

-- The last of the committed Community Matching Fund funding will be disbursed to the Nuxalk Nation in the third quarter or a bit later, depending on the Nation's capacity to move the projects along as quickly as they hope. - The EBM Adaptive Management sub-trust may become active. - More forest worker training programs will be developed by industry, First Nations and the Province of BC and be funded by the CST. - Each of the above targets for the third quarter of 2022 may not happen as hoped because of the limited re-openings of many offices and operations as a result of the ongoing Covid-19 pandemic.
-In particular, training programs are difficult to implement given social distancing rules and travel restrictions, especially as they relate to remote First Nations communities.
+- The last of the committed Community Matching Fund funding will be disbursed to the Nuxalk Nation in the fourth quarter or a bit later, depending on the Nation's capacity to move the projects along as quickly as they hope. - The EBM Adaptive Management sub-trust may become active. - More forest worker training programs will be developed by industry, First Nations and the Province of BC and be funded by the CST.